'Sports Spectrum' meets the Republic of Ireland soccer manager John Giles at a squad training session at Bisham Abbey in England.

 John Giles was born in Dublin on 6 November 1940.
 He left home at the age of 15 to join the Manchester United Football Club.

-In 1975 Liam Nolan met Giles for the programme 'Sports Spectrum'.
-At the time, Giles was player/manager of the Irish International Soccer team.
-In this interview, he reflects on training at Bisham Abbey in Buckinghamshire and playing football as a boy in Ormond Square, Dublin.
-Asked why, of all those players who left Ireland at 15 Giles is the only one still playing, his response is:
+John Giles is player manager of the Republic of Ireland international soccer team.
+In a break from training at Bisham Abbey in Buckinghamshire he recalls playing football as a boy in Ormond Square, Dublin.
+Why, of all those players who left Ireland at 15 is John Giles the only one still playing?

 I've always looked after myself pretty well, Liam.
 And if you look after yourself well and keep yourself well and keep away from injuries, I think you can play for a while.

 He talks about trying to get financial security as a professional footballer and how he felt at being let go from Manchester United when he was 22.